Frequently Asked Questions

 Yes!
 Fortunately, you can find a cornucopia of ribbon options on Ebay and even Amazon, as well as various vintage typewriter shops online or in your area.
 Support the ‘little people’ when you can so digital empires don’t take over the world!
 I also offer individual typewriter ribbons in my store as well as monthly ribbon subscriptions.
 They are here.

-What kind of paper do I use?
+What kind and size of paper do I use?

 Any, really.
 8.5 x 11 is standard letter size.
 Computer printer paper works well.
 You may already have some around!